What assets go through probate in California?

-Not all of a decedent’s assets go through California probate process.
-If the deceased had no titled assets to his or her name, then the probate process may not even be necessary.
+Not all of a decedent’s assets go through the California probate process.
+The probate process may not even be necessary if the deceased had no titled assets to their name.
 The California Probate Code provides that estates of $100,000 or less do not need to be probated.

 Other assets that will not go through the California probate process:

-- Assets that were in joint tenancy and will go to the joint owner, which could be land, property, vehicles, or a bank account, for instance
+- Assets that were in joint tenancy and will go to the joint owner could be land, property, vehicles, or a bank account, for instance

 - Life insurance policies, IRAs, and similar contracts with named beneficiaries